-This results in broken or crumbling mortar, cracked and broken bricks and even falling brick — obviously a hazard if they’re overhead, but also dangerous if you use masonry steps leading up to your front door.
+This results in a broken or crumbling mortar, cracked and broken bricks, and even falling brick.
+Obviously, a hazard if they’re overhead, but also dangerous if you use masonry steps leading up to your front door.

 Additionally, almost all rainwater in the United States is slightly acidic, and over time it will begin to dissolve the mortar in your masonry.
 When this water makes its way into cracks, your mortar can start to deteriorate very quickly.

-Although it’s never intended, homeowners can actually contribute to the deterioration of any masonry steps or walls.
+Although unintentional, homeowners can actually contribute to the deterioration of any masonry steps or walls.
 They use salt and chemicals to melt ice on their walk, which may reduce the risk of slipping, but actually worsens the cycle of freezing and thawing.
 Overuse of ice melting products can significantly reduce the lifespan of any masonry stairs.

 Homeowners will often stack wood or grow plants directly alongside the house.
-While this can be handy or make the property look nice, having items and plants directly against the house will keep moisture trapped against the bricks during the day, contributing to more cracks in the brick and mortar.
+While this can be handy or make the property look nice, having items and plants directly against the house will keep moisture trapped against the bricks during the day.
+This will contribute to more cracks in the brick and mortar.